tundish/blathnaid/blathnaid/book/chapters.rst

 A fortnight after escaping the City, Jack stood once again at the Forge.

-"Did you meet with the Master?" asked the Blacksmith.
+“Did you meet with the Master?” asked the Blacksmith.

-"Yes, I did", said Jack.
+“Yes, I did”, said Jack.

-"And what did he say?"
+“And what did he say?”

 The long version
 ----------------